lily-nguyen/altf/readme.txt

-This is a plugin to highlights occurrences of a selected text.
+This is a plugin to highlight occurrences of a selected text.

 For adding the plugin into Eclipse:
-- copy the .jar file to dropin folder in Eclipse
+- copy the .jar file to "dropin" folder in Eclipse
 - restart Eclipse

 For using: